askh01/ewc-challenge/README.md

 ![Architecture Diagram for ontainerized voting application on EC2 instances ](./images/ewc-challenge.drawio.png)

+> **Note**: Code and Implementation for the approach mentioned above can be found in this repository.

 ### (Option 2) Deploy the voting application DEV environment using AWS Elastic Container Service: